Menu Close

 Testing plans are discussed in School Counseling Seminars or with School Counselors; a typical testing pattern follows:

-Sophomore Year – We are pleased to administer the PSAT to any sophomores who choose to take them on a Saturday in October.
+– We are pleased to administer the PSAT to any sophomores who choose to take them on a Saturday in October.
 All sophomores will take the state-mandated MCAS in the spring of tenth grade.
-Sophomores may consider taking an SAT Subject Test in the subject(s) that will not be studied again, such as World History.

 Junior Year – The PSAT/NMSQT is administered to OAHS juniors who choose to take them on a Saturday in October.
 Scores returned in December can provide a study guide to assist students in their preparation for the SAT Reasoning Test in the spring.
 It is also the qualifying exam for the National Merit Scholarship Program.

-The SAT Reasoning and Subject Tests are often taken in March, May, or June of the junior year.
-Many students will take the SAT twice if necessary.
+The SAT is often taken in March, May, or June of the junior year.
+Many students will take the SAT twice.
 Students who plan to apply to college as early action or early decision candidates and their colleges require it are encouraged to have taken subject tests by the end of the junior year.
 Advanced Placement Exams are administered in May.

 SAT